 Not all mushroom varieties were created equal.
 Fortunately, the two easiest types of mushrooms to grow are also the tastiest.
 Button and Oyster mushrooms are very user-friendly and will yield you a good crop of delectable fungi.
 Once you’ve mastered these, you can try your hand at some more complicated varieties.

-What Is The Idea Growing Environment For Mushrooms?
+What Is The Ideal Growing Environment For Mushrooms?

 Mushrooms love cool, dark spaces.
 Basements and crawl spaces are ideal locations to grow the best ones.
 They also like humidity, so make sure that the place you put them is relatively wet.
 Mushrooms need to be somewhere that is inaccessible to pets.
 If you have household animals, keep them away from your mushroom crop.
 Not only is it bad for your harvest, but the mushrooms could also harm your pets!